 Nothing.
-Books are supplied in church.
+Books are supplied in church, or the text is

 Version of the bible.
 This may be bought from the parish office if you

 WHAT MUST I WEAR ?

 We want everyone to be free to follow their own sense of

 MAY I RECEIVE COMMUNION ?

 you will need to have been confirmed or have been admitted to communion.

 hand, and either drinking the wine from the chalice, or dipping your